ibrahimshittu/DSNPictureUpload/README.md

   - `GET: /api/v1/images`
     - get all the images that you uploaded

-Note that all routes except for `signup` and `signin` are protected
+All routes except for `signup` and `signin` are protected

-## Challenge2 (Frontend)
+## Frontend

-You are to create mini React application to consume the routes created at the backend;

-- create forms that allow users to signup and signin into the application
+- Users can signup and signin using Emails, and Password
-- authorised users can upload images
+- Authorized users can upload images
-- authorized users can view the images they uploaded
+- Authorized users can view the images they uploaded

+## Technologies

+- Python
+- JavaScript
+- Django Rest Framework
+- ReactJS
+- Cloudinary
+- PostgreSQL

 ## Guidelines